Kerry Person of the Year 2018

 Although Special Olympics is first and foremost a sports organisation, it provides athletes with far more than the physical benefits of sport as it’s also about fun, friendships and team spirit; it’s about a feeling of belonging, and ultimately improving quality of life.
 Special Olympics changes lives in so many different ways.

-The award was accepted on behalf of the Special Olympics Clubs of Kerry by Michael Murphy of the Kerry Fairways Golf Society Special Olympics Club and Martina McCarthy of Kerry Stars, who spoke on behalf of the athletes.
+The award was accepted on behalf of the Special Olympics Clubs of Kerry by Michael Murphy of the Kerry Fairways Golf Society Special Olympics Club.

 Evenings such as these bring Kerry people living in Dublin and indeed from other parts, together to enjoy such prestigious occasions.
-Anyone who wishes to become a member of the Kerry Association in Dublin can do so by logging onto our website: http://www.kerryassociation.ie/application-form/
+Anyone who wishes to become a member of the Kerry Association in Dublin can do so at: http://www.kerryassociation.ie/application-form/

-Both awards will be formally presented to the recipients at the Association’s annual Oiche Chiarraí which will be held at the Ballsbridge Hotel in Dublin on Friday, 2 March 2018.
-Tickets will shortly become available and can be purchased securely on our website: http://www.kerryassociation.ie/purchase-tickets/
+Both awards will be formally presented to the recipients at the Kerry Association’s annual banquet, Oiche Chiarraí, which will be held at the Ballsbridge Hotel in Dublin on Friday, 27th April 2018 (rescheduled from Friday 2nd March due to Storm Emma).
+Due to the change of date, some tickets are still available and can be purchased securely at: http://www.kerryassociation.ie/purchase-tickets/

 Alternatively, you can email us at: email@example.com.